 - How to take the Athens airport bus

 - A local’s guide to taking the Athens metro

 Hi!
-I’m Vanessa from Athens and I’ve used Ryanair more times than I can remember!
-Travelling in Europe was very different before this Irish budget airline came into the picture.
+I’m Vanessa from Athens and I’ve used Ryanair cheap flights from Athens more times than I can remember!
+Travelling in Europe was very different before this Irish budget airline came into the picture and brought flight prices down.
 Let’s see what happens…